williamcaban/ocp-rt/README.md

 ## Prepare OpenShift for RT worker nodes

-- Create OCP MCP, Tuned Profiles, MachineConfigs and KubeletConfigs
+- Create MachineConfigPool (MCP) for `worker-rt` and the Tuned profiles:
     ```
     oc create -f 00-mcp-worker-rt.yaml
     oc create -f 00-tuned-network-latency.yaml
     oc create -f 01-tuned-rt.yaml
-    oc create -f 05-mc-kargs-worker-rt.yaml
-    oc create -f 05-kubeletconfig-worker-rt.yaml
     ```

+- Assign the `worker-rt` label to the MCP

-- **NOTE:** Due to a bug, for now we need to label the `worker` MCP to receive the KubeletConfig so that `worker-rt` can have it
+    **NOTE:** *Due to a bug, for now we need to label the `worker` MCP to receive the KubeletConfig so that `worker-rt` can have it.
+Once the bug is fixed only the `worker-rt` MCP should be labeled.*
     ```
     oc label machineconfigpool worker worker-rt=""
     ```

-- Apply RT profile profile to a Node
+- Create the MachineConfig with the `kernelArguments` for the real-time Nodes.
+Create `KubeletConfigs` to setup kubelet parameters optimized for the real-time workload
+    ```
+    oc create -f 05-mc-kargs-worker-rt.yaml
+    oc create -f 05-kubeletconfig-worker-rt.yaml
+    ```

+- Label the Node to use the new MCP to apply the RT role
     ```
     oc label node <node_name> node-role.kubernetes.io/worker-rt=""
     ```